ReuAzel181/News-Site/DEPLOYMENT.md

 3. **Database Connection Issues**
    - Ensure `DATABASE_URL` is correctly formatted
    - For SQLite in production, consider using a persistent storage solution

+4. **File Upload Issues (500 Internal Server Error)**
+   - Ensure Vercel Blob storage is enabled in your project
+   - Verify `BLOB_READ_WRITE_TOKEN` is set in environment variables
+   - Check that the upload API has proper permissions